akaczano/chess-study-tool/README.md

   - Organize and search chess games
   - Import and export games from PGN
   - Replay the games with engine analysis using any UCI chess engine
+  - Store the games in the SQL database of your choosing, whether that be in a SQLite file or a remote PostgreSQL server, or otherwise.
 - Study Tool
   - Quiz yourself on opening preparation, or practice solving tactical puzzles.
   - Customize your study sessions by handpicking which variations to study and how deep to go.